HomeBlogGTM Strategy

 Integration Engineers or API Developers

-What it really means: Tool sprawl is real, and their duct-tape solutions are falling apart.
-Someone’s spending way too much time on manual data transfers and custom integrations that break every time avendor updates their API.
+What it really means: Tool sprawl is real, and the duct-tape fixes are falling apart.
+Someone is spending far too much time on manual data transfers and custom integrations that break every time a vendor updates an API.

-Your timing window: During the hiring process, when the pain is most acute and they’re calculating the true cost of building everything in-house.
+Your timing window: During the hiring process, when the pain is sharpest and they are calculating the true cost of building everything in-house.

 What to pitch: Data orchestration platforms, embedded integration solutions, or developer support tools.